George William Allan: Life and career

-Allan attended Upper Canada College and served with the Bank Rifle Corps when it helped put down the 1837 Upper Canada Rebellion.
+Born January 9, 1822, in York, Upper Canada, Allan attended Upper Canada College and served with the Bank Rifle Corps when it helped put down the 1837 Upper Canada Rebellion.
 He went on to study law and was called to the bar in 1846 when he also married his first wife, Louisa Maud Robinson.

 Allan travelled extensively before beginning his law practice.
 He toured Europe, the Nile River, Syria, the Holy Land, Turkey, and Greece giving him a lifelong appreciation of travel and winning him election to the Royal Geographical Society.

 He was a Toronto alderman from 1849 until 1855, when he was elected the 11th Mayor of Toronto.
 In 1858, he entered national politics representing York on the Legislative Council until Canadian Confederation.
-In 1867 he was nominated to the Senate of Canada as one of its first members and sat as a Conservative.
-In 1869 he was appointed government trustee for municipal bond fund of the Toronto and Nipissing Railway.
+In 1867, he was nominated to the Senate of Canada as one of its first members and sat as a Conservative.
+In 1869, he was appointed government trustee for municipal bond fund of the Toronto and Nipissing Railway.
 He was chairman of the Standing Committee on Banking and Commerce for many years and was Speaker from 1888 until 1891.
 He remained in the Upper House until his death in 1901.

 Allan's interests included education, science, culture and art.
 He was the most important patron of the artist, Paul Kane, enabling him to live a life as a professional artist, and presided over such bodies as the Royal Canadian Institute, the Ontario Society of Artists, the Toronto Conservatory of Music and the Ontario Historical Society.
 He served as chancellor of Trinity College.
 He donated to the city of Toronto a piece of land which formed the nucleus of Allan Gardens.
 He was also active in the Synod of the Church of England and was president of the Upper Canada Bible Society.
-He died in 1901, aged 79, at his residence, Moss Park, in Toronto.
+He died on July 24, 1901, aged 79, at his residence, Moss Park, in Toronto.